mblayman/mattlayman.com/content/understand-django/2020-06-25-store-data-with-models.md

 First on the list is the built-in
 Django administrators site
-that let's you explore the data that you store in your database.
+that lets you explore the data that you store in your database.
 We'll cover: